The Best Voice Assistants

 The 3 Best Voice Assistants

-Out of all the voice assistants we compared, Amazon Alexa had the greatest amount of compatibility with other smart-home devices such as Philips Hue (lights) and Vivint Hub (smart hub).
-Granted, Google Assistant is catching up, but Alexa still leads the pack when it comes to the number of options you have for automating your home — an important feature if you want more control over the smart-home devices you choose.
+Out of all the voice assistants we compared, Amazon Alexa had the greatest amount of compatibility with other smart home devices such as Philips Hue lights and the Ring doorbell camera.
+Granted, Google Assistant is catching up, but Alexa still leads the pack when it comes to the number of options you have for automating your home — an important feature if you want voice control over the smart home devices you choose.

 Most voice assistants will help you complete general tasks, but Alexa’s connection to Amazon offers the most seamless shopping experience.
 You’ll need an Amazon Prime membership to shop, but the service makes it easy to place, cancel, and track orders.
 You can even ask Alexa if Amazon is offering any exclusive deals for easy savings if your hands are full, making it a useful companion in the home.

 A recent study by SEO and digital marketing firm Stone Temple revealed that Amazon Alexa has a slight tendency to answer questions incorrectly or not provide a relevant answer.
 At times, it might take a few attempts until you get the answer you seek.
-However, it is important to note that this is also due to the fact that Alexa now answers a much larger range of questions — the likelihood of inaccurate responses is unavoidable.
+However, it is important to note that this is also due to the fact that Alexa now answers a much larger range of questions — the likelihood of an inaccurate responses increases with the number of prompts.
 Lee Mallon, founder of voice and mobile application company Rarely Impossible, explained that while useful, “voice assistant technology is still in the early stages and requires a learning curve.”
 It takes a little practice to learn how to phrase voice commands to get consistent and effective responses.

 Intelligence and accuracy